 What is AhrefsBot?

-AhrefsBot is the web crawler operated by Ahrefs, a popular SEO tool company.
+AhrefsBot (also known as Ahrefs robot or Ahrefs crawler) is the web crawler operated by Ahrefs, a popular SEO tool company.
 It crawls the web to build Ahrefs’ massive backlink index and provide competitive intelligence data to their users.

 How AhrefsBot Works